Berea-College-CSC-226/t11-inheritance-main/t11_questions.md

 ## SECTION 3

-3.a: First, take a look at the **t11_player.py**.
+3.a: Take a look at the **t11_player.py** file.
 What class does the `Player` class inherit functionality from?
      How do you know?

 ```
     **Replace This Text With Your Response**